-Come join us for joyous, music filled and contemplative Shabbat services, inspiring and transformative Sunday morning adult education, Bar and Bat Mitzvah services, and holidays.
+Come join us for joyous, music filled and contemplative Shabbat services, inspiring and transformative Sunday morning adult education, Bar and Bat Mitzvah services, and holiday celebrations.

 Friday Night Services

 Shabbat, the Jewish Sabbath, is an obligation that is also a blessing.
-It is, in the fact, known as mekor habracha—the source of all blessings.
-If we allow Shabbat to set a rhythm to our week, if we make time to slow down, stop and reflect on the joys and challenges of the past six days, we live a healthier, more modulated life.
+It is, in fact, known as mekor habracha—the source of all blessings.
+If we allow Shabbat to set a rhythm to our week, if we make time to slow down, stop and reflect on the joys and challenges of the past six days, we can live a healthier, more modulated life.

 But transitioning from work to rest is not as easy as it sounds.
 Most of us need help.
 This is the purpose of Kabbalat Shabbat, which literally means “receiving” or “welcoming” Shabbat.
 Through a blend of prayer, song, poetry, silent reflection, and Torah study, Rabbi Gerson and Cantor Barr lead our community as we shift from “doing” to “being.”

 Services begin each Friday evening at 7:00 and are preceded by an oneg (a light snack) offered from 6:30-7:00 PM, which offers community members the opportunity to schmooze and nosh before services.

 Once a month (usually the first Friday of the month) our service is especially geared towards families with children, but is open to everyone and includes a congregational dinner.
 We also hold song-and-story filled quarterly tot Shabbat services, suitable for the smallest members of our congregation.